Blood In Blood Out: Plot

-Miklo notices that cocaine use is now rampant, driven by competing supplies from the B.G.A. and Onda council member Carlos.
-The Aryan Vanguard want to partner with Carlos as his supplier, offering to help Carlos take B.G.A. out of the cocaine business.
-Montana, fiercely against La Onda being in the drug trade, warns that the Aryan Vanguard want to start a war between the Black and Chicano inmates.
-The Council votes in agreement with Montana, so Carlos and a few others leave La Onda to work with Aryan Vanguard.
+Miklo notices that cocaine use is now rampant, driven by competing supplies from the BGA and La Onda council member Carlos.
+The Aryan Vanguard want to partner with Carlos as his supplier, offering to help Carlos take the BGA out of the cocaine business.
+Montana, against La Onda being in the drug trade, warns that the Aryans want to start a war between the Black and Chicano inmates.
+The Council votes in agreement with Montana, resulting in Carlos and some others leaving La Onda to work with the Aryan Vanguard.

-Carlos has his non-inmate brother, Smokey, bomb the B.G.A.'s drug supply hangout in the city.
-Carlos also kills "Pockets", who is running the B.G.A.'s operation in San Quentin.
-As Montana warned, the Aryan Vanguard then lets the B.G.A. murder Carlos.

-With hostility high between the Blacks and Chicanos, Montana and Bonafide meet in the prison yard.
+Carlos has his non-inmate brother, Smokey, bomb the BGA's stash house in the city.
+Carlos also kills "Pockets", who runs the BGA's operation in San Quentin.
+As Montana feared, the Aryan Vanguard then lets the BGA murder Carlos.
+With rising hostility between Blacks and Chicanos, Montana and Bonafide meet in the prison yard.
 Montana convinces Bonafide to agree to a truce if Montana reaches out to La Onda leaders in other prisons to end the violence.
 The warden grants Montana special permission to visit the prisons and Miklo is left in charge.

-Montana is granted a special request to have his daughter visit him at one of the prisons.
-Before she arrives, Montana is stabbed to death by a member of the B.G.A.
-Believing the Aryan Vanguard sent forged orders to the hitman, Paco arranges a peace conference between La Onda and B.G.A., but Miklo uses the talks to build an alliance with B.G.A. and plan the joint killing of Aryan Vanguard leaders.
-After the Aryan Vanguard are dead, Miklo's men promptly exterminate the B.G.A. leaders as well.
-A furious Paco confronts Miklo, disowning him forever.
+Montana is granted a special request to have his daughter visit him at a prison.
+Before she arrives, he is stabbed to death by someone from the BGA.
+Believing the Aryan Vanguard sent forged orders to the hitman, Paco arranges a peace conference between La Onda and the BGA, but Miklo uses the talks to build an alliance with the BGA and plan the joint killing of Aryan Vanguard leaders.
+After the Aryans are killed, Miklo's men double cross and murder the BGA leaders as well.
+Furious, Paco confronts Miklo, disowning him forever.

-The warden vows to split La Onda's ruling council by sending them to the prisons in other states.
-Miklo uses this to expand La Onda across the South West.
-It is later revealed that Magic, not the Aryan Vanguard, sent the forged orders to have B.G.A. kill Montana.
-This was set up by a reluctant Miklo, who clashed with Montana on the direction that La Onda should take for the gang's future.
-As Miklo destroys the evidence of their betrayal, Magic (who for a short time bullied Miklo during the latter's first year in prison) swears his life to Miklo as his jefe.

-Back in East Los Angeles, Paco visits one of Cruz' murals, showing a portrait of his former life.
+The warden vows to split La Onda's ruling council by sending them to prisons in other states.
+Miklo uses this to expand La Onda across the Southwest.
+It is later revealed that Magic, not the Aryan Vanguard, sent the forged orders to have the BGA kill Montana at Miklo's behest.
+As Miklo destroys the evidence of their betrayal, Magic swears his life to Miklo as his jefe.
+In East Los Angeles, Paco visits one of Cruz' murals, showing a portrait of his former life.
 In a pep talk with Cruz, Paco realizes that by ordering Miklo to go after Spider, Paco is responsible for what Miklo has become.
-He ultimately forgives Miklo.
+He forgives Miklo, as well as himself.